 I. Scope

 Limits of Practice.
-NAPS Doulas Standards apply to emotional, physical and educational support only.
-The NAPS doula does not medically diagnose or clinically treat conditions.
+NAPS Doulas Standards apply to emotional, physical, and educational support only.
+The NAPS-certified doula does not medically diagnose or clinically treat conditions.
 The doula refers to medical providers for diagnosis or medical treatment.
 The doula will communicate any observational concerns with their client about any family member, including the baby.
 The doula provides care that is culturally appropriate for the doula and their client.
 The doula only provides services in which they are trained.

 Referrals.
 For client needs beyond the scope of the doula’s training, referrals will be made to appropriate resources.